FROM PRISON WITH LOVE A NETWORK PROGRAM CROCHETING INITIATIVE

 “This program not only embodies the Network Community Philosophy, it demonstrates another way in which inmates within our correctional facilities are giving back to the Community.” -New York State Department of Corrections and Community Supervision

 In early summer 2014, Network had the great pleasure of presenting twenty beautiful hand-crocheted baby blankets to WIN (Women in Need, Inc.) to give to mothers and babies residing at one of their shelters in the Bronx.
 WIN transforms the lives of New York City homeless women and children by providing a holistic solution of safe housing, critical services and ground-breaking programs they need to succeed on their own.
-Happily, in 2016 the project continues, with Otisville Network Community members energetically committed to producing blankets for homeless women at shelters in both the Bronx and Harlem.
-They are also working on creating beautiful crocheted caps for women who are going through chemo-therapy.
+Happily, the project continues, with Otisville Network Community members energetically committed to producing blankets for homeless women at shelters in Harlem through the partnership of Harlem Grown.
+The men also create beautiful crocheted caps for women who are going through chemo-therapy.

 The Baby Blanket Project: Perspective from Behind the Walls By Alejo Rodriguez, Project Founder and Coordinator

-Eddie Wllliams, Jr.is another pioneer behind the crocheting.
-When asked what the project has meant to him, he said “The Baby Blanket Project has given me a chance to serve others in a way that I had not imagined.
-What I could not have imagined was the possibility of providing a safe place of warmth and comfort for the infants.”
-It has been an amazing feeling to be able to work on this project.
 Acts of charity seem to build and strengthen character and also remind us of our shared humanity.
 There is little doubt that in the act of giving lies a lesson about virtue that all people can learn from.
 But for the Network men in the project, Ronald Horton has perhaps said it best: “I never did anything like this before.
 All my life, I used my hands to hurt people.
 When I crochet, it’s a good feeling to know that my hands are now helping instead.”
-For all those men in the Network Community, the crocheting has been a healing.
-It represents an offender’s commitment to the rehabilitation and reconciliatory process and his pledge to use his time to build a better future.
+For all those men in the Network Community, the crocheting has been healing.
+It represents an offender’s commitment to the rehabilitation and reconciliation process and his pledge to use his time to build a better future.